06naresh/Reactjs-projects-portfolio/README.md

 ## 📂 Current Project
 - **Sales Report (React.js)**
   A React-based application to display and manage sales data.
-  Demonstrates component-based design, state management, and dynamic rendering.
+  Demonstrates component-based design, state management, and dynamic rendering

 ## 🎯 Purpose
 The goal of this repository is to showcase my ability to build practical, hands-on React.js projects.